 I know it is great for many people who need to avoid gluten or look for low carb options, but I wasn't sure it could pass in the flavor department.
 Like tofu, cauliflower to me needs a lot of help to taste of much.

 However, despite or maybe because of my skepticism, I've really enjoyed some of the things I've made.
 My risotto is fresh, light and tasty, and so much quicker than a rice-based one.
 The cauliflower steaks took on a lovely buttery rich flavor and worked so well with the salsa verde.

-I decided I needed to try a little more (like the cauliflower recipes I found).
-Somehow or other I got to waffles, and I’m so glad I did.
-Since we’re talking brunch ideas this week for BrunchWeek (see more below, there’s a great giveaway too!), it was the perfect time to share.
+I decided I needed to try a little more Somehow or other I got to waffles, and I'm so glad I did.
+Since we're talking brunch ideas this week for BrunchWeek, it was the perfect time to share.

-While they’re not as popular as some other breakfasts like banana oatmeal and individual Dutch baby pancakes, we do have waffles now and then.
-More commonly they are sweeter, like blueberry granola waffles, but I have tried a savory take with my corn waffles.
+While they're not as popular as some other breakfasts like banana oatmeal and individual Dutch baby pancakes, we do have waffles now and then.
+More commonly they are sweeter, like blueberry granola waffles, though I have dabbled with savory versions.
 These, however, might just have become my new savory favorite.

-See how easy these cauliflower waffles are to make in this short video:
+See how easy these cauliflower waffles are to make in the short video!

 How to serve cauliflower waffles